bit-broker/website/content/en/docs/coordinator/user.md

 ```

 {{% alert color="info" %}}
-It is expected that _promoting_ user will distribute this coordinator key to the _promoted_ user.
+It is expected that _promoting_ user will _securely_ distribute this coordinator key to the _promoted_ user.
 {{% /alert %}}

  Promoted users will gain coordinator privileges right away.
 When getting details for such users, their coordinator status will be reflected in the `coordinator` attribute: